EMA Academy

 Quick How-Tos

 Many of today’s electronic products leverage a company’s intellectual property, reusing known-good circuits and making modifications to accelerate the design process; however, with fluctuations in the supply chain and a rapid component lifecycle, ensuring all the components needed are available and purchasable can be time-consuming.
-With Where Used functionality in OrCAD CIP, you can easily identify every design a component is used in to easily identify and replace unavailable components.
+With Where Used functionality in CIP, you can easily identify every design a component is used in to easily identify and replace unavailable components.

 How-To Video